To the content

 Tendered quantity

-The tertiary control reserve required in the APG control area currently amounts to +280 MW (positive TRR) and -195 MW (negative TRR), which are procured in daily power tenders.
-The dimensioning of the tertiary control reserve to be tendered can be changed by the control area manager if necessary.
+The mFRR balancing capacity required in the APG control area which is procured in daily tenders amounts to +280 MW (positive TRR) and -195 MW (negative TRR) until the 12th of Aug.
+2024; and will be reduced to +255/-170 MW as of delivery day 13th of Aug.
+2024.
+The dimensioning of the mFRR balancing capacity to be tendered can be changed by the control area manager if necessary.

 Tendered products